Our Eco-council meets throughout the year and discusses any issues that have been raised during their class discussions. Two chi

 Yes!
 We are definitely recycling more as our landfill bins have less in them.
 We have had a few teething problems remembering which bins to put things in, but the Eco Council made signs to stick to each bin, clearly labelling them to help everyone.

-Y6 eco councillors, James and Melody work hard monitoring the classroom bins to check they are being used correctly.
-Thank you also to Blanka in Atterborough class, who empties our staffroom compost bin every other day into our outside Composters, so that gardening club can use it for planting things in the Spring.
+Y6 eco councillors work hard monitoring the classroom bins to check they are being used correctly.
+Thank you also to the dedicated children who empty our staffroom compost bin every other day into our outside Composters, so that gardening club can use it for planting things in the Spring.

 We are committed to trying to waste as little as possible!